 p.
 343, l.
 14 after titling: For ‘of Second’ read ‘of the Second’.

 p.
-361, ll.
-4–7 from bottom: Julian Wilson remarks in correspondence that the plural hilts has the same sense as the singular hilt.
+361, note for the hilt and shards of his sword: Julian Wilson remarks in correspondence that the plural hilts has the same sense as the singular hilt.
 Tolkien evidently came to prefer hilt and emended some instances of hilts in The Lord of the Rings.
 Later editors have noted his preference and applied it to corrected texts of this work.

 p.
-365, ll.
-14–19 [REVISED]: We have examined this point in the Lord of the Rings papers at Marquette, and found that ‘other’ was a typesetting error for ‘others’ in the original printing of The Two Towers.
+365, note for He is smaller than the others [REVISED]: We examined this point in the Lord of the Rings papers at Marquette, and found that ‘other’ was a typesetting error for ‘others’ in the original printing of The Two Towers.
 Christopher Tolkien has since written to us that his note in The Treason of Isengard (p.
 404, n.
 15) was not meant as a suggestion, but to indicate a clearly evidenced error.

 p.
 370, l.
 25: For ‘436’ read ‘437’.